ismael-sarmiento/kimera_python/kimera-core/README.md

 # kimera core

-Project that collects core utility tools in python.
+Project that collects core tools in python.